IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    :start-after: START finishingStrategy
    :end-before: END finishingStrategy

-To wait until the deadline, we use :hsobj:`Plutus.Contract.Test.ContractModel.waitUntilDL`; since this fails if we try to wait until a slot in the past, then we have to check the :hsobj:`Plutus.Contract.Test.ContractModel.currentSlot` (maintained by the model) before we decide whether or not to wait.
+To wait until the deadline, we use :hsobj:`Plutus.Contract.Test.ContractModel.Interface.waitUntilDL`; since this fails if we try to wait until a slot in the past, then we have to check the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.currentSlot` (maintained by the model) before we decide whether or not to wait.

 .. literalinclude:: Escrow4.hs